ClaireDevillers/aon3d-vanillajs-bootstrap-flexbox/README.md

 This is a challenge I receive to create a responsive design based on a wireframe (see index.html), and also a photo gallery (see Api-integration branch gallery-photos.html).

 # live demo
-<a href="https://clairedevillers.github.io/aon3d-vanillajs-bootstrap-flexbox/gallery-photos.html">Photo gallery (API calls, DOM, pagination)</a>
+<a href="https://clairedevillers.github.io/aon3d-vanillajs-bootstrap-flexbox/gallery-photos.html">Photo gallery (API calls, DOM createElement, pagination for speed)</a>

-<a href="https://clairedevillers.github.io/aon3d-vanillajs-bootstrap-flexbox/">A Bootstrap sample page based on client mockup</a>
+<a href="https://clairedevillers.github.io/aon3d-vanillajs-bootstrap-flexbox/">A responsive Bootstrap page based on client mockup</a>

 # screenshots